nslavov/scp/data.md

 &nbsp;

-This section organizes data repositories for projects from the [Slavov Laboratory](https://slavovlab.net).
-The projects are organized by the corresponding publications denoted by the first author and year of first publication, which is often a preprint.
+This section organizes single-cell proteomics data repositories for projects from the [Slavov Laboratory](https://slavovlab.net).
+The projects are organized by the corresponding publications denoted by the first author and year of first publication as a preprint.

 Each data webpage links to the corresponding technology used for protein analysis, which is described in the [methods](methods) section of this website.